 Refractive Lens Exchange

 For refractive lens exchange (RLE), an eye surgeon replaces your eye’s natural lens using an artificial intraocular lens (IOL).
 The IOL improves near vision and reduces your need for near vision solutions such as reading glasses.
 There are multiple strategies that can be employed to address your particular case, including different types of lenses in each eye.
-Speak to your eye doctor to find out what will work best for you.
+Speak to our eye doctors in Hartsville to find out what will work best for you.

 Eye drops are among the newest solutions for the treatment of presbyopia and are most effective in patients who have just begun to experience symptoms.
 They are miotic drops, meaning they rely on making the pupil contract to create a “pinhole effect” that mimics the eye’s natural ability to focus.
 This allows for improved vision close-up in patients with presbyopia.

 For more information on how we can help you see your best with presbyopia, contact our Hartsville eye care team at Bright Eyes Vision today!

 Are multifocal contact lenses difficult to get used to?

 Some people will be able to adjust immediately to multifocal contacts, while others may take around a week to adjust.
 During the adjustment period, you may find that your distance vision is not as crisp as you like, and that you see shadows around some images up-close.

 The pinhole effect is a method of focusing your vision by causing the pupil to dilate or get smaller.
 This causes light that is scattered and unfocused to be able to enter your eye, leaving only focused light to enter and reach your retina.
 This results in sharper, more focused vision.